Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

 \subsection{Quantum capacity of the channel from Alice to the field}

-In order to assess the quantum capacity of the channel from Alice's initial state to the state of the field after the second coupling, we will consider the coherent information between the field and an ancilla that was initially in a particular maximally entangled state with Alice's detector.
-This provides a lower bound on the channel's quantum capacity \cite{lloyd1997capacity, shor2002capacity, devetak2005private}.
+In order to assess the quantum capacity of the channel from Alice's initial state to the state of the field after the second coupling, we now calculate a lower bound on it.
+To this end, we introduce a fictitious ancillary qubit $A'$, which is initially maximally entangled with Alice's detector,